mbaumer/us_hep_funding/docs/_states/MO.md

 [MO-01](#MO-01)  [MO-02](#MO-02)  [MO-03](#MO-03)  [MO-04](#MO-04)  [MO-05](#MO-05)  [MO-06](#MO-06)  [MO-07](#MO-07)  [MO-08](#MO-08)

-# MO -- Sen. Roy Blunt (R) and  Sen. Claire McCaskill (D)
+# MO -- Sen. Claire McCaskill (D) and  Sen. Roy Blunt (R)
 ## Committees
+Claire McCaskill is not on any of our key committees

 Roy Blunt is the #8 Republican on the Senate Committee on Appropriations

 Roy Blunt is the #3 Republican on the Senate Committee on Commerce, Science, and Transportation

-Claire McCaskill is not on any of our key committees

 ## HEP Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-7 HEP grants, totalling $3,273,000.00
+10 HEP grants, totalling $3,493,000.00

                                          Amount ($)
 Institution                        Year